-Below are some pictures of common things that orthodontics can correct.
+Below are some pictures of common things that braces or orthodontics can correct.

-Patient started treatment at 11 years old and wore braces for just under 2 years.
-He loves his new smile.
+This patient started orthodontics at 11 years old and had braces for just under 2 years.
+What a difference!

 Open bite - Front teeth don't touch

-Patient sucked her thumb as a young child resulting in an open bite.
-She started treatment at 13 years old with braces and an appliance called a crib.
-Now she can bite through lettuce in a sandwich.
+Patient s's thumb sucking habit as a young child resulting in an open bite.
+She started orthodontic treatment at 13 years old because she couldn't bite into a sandwhich.
+Now she can!

 Deep bite - Lower front teeth bite into the palate

-Biting into your palatal tissue (the gums behind your front teeth) can be not only painful but dangerous for your gum health!
-Orthodontics can correct this deep bite for not only a healthier but also a more attractive smile.
+Biting into the top of your mouth (your palatal) can be not only painful but dangerous for your gum health!
+Orthodontics can fix this deep bite for a healthier and more attractive smile.

 Missing lateral incisors